 This DIY dream catcher is really easy to make, but difficult to explain.
 I hope the photos will help along with the written instructions.
 I have also linked my video tutorial below to give a first-hand look at how it was made.
 As I mentioned before dream catchers are very challenging to replicate exactly, so embrace the personality of your own DIY dream catcher, as it’s made to fit you.

 - 5-7 feathers

 - 30m white thread/twine

 - 6-8 oval beads

-Note: I used beads for this DIY dreamcatcher but you can swap them out for gemstones that resonate with you, and that also add soothing and calming properties to help promote sleep.
+Please note that I used beads for this DIY dream catcher but you can swap them out for gemstones that resonate with you, and that also add soothing and calming properties to help promote sleep.